 At the FirstHealth Child Development Center, we believe that all children have unique gifts and each – through the process of experiencing joy, understanding, kindness and enrichment – will reach his or her maximum potential.

-- to provide a stimulating child-oriented environment.
-Learning centers in each classroom are arranged to offer challenging play, exploration, creativity and success;
+- Provide a stimulating, child-oriented environment.
+Learning centers in each classroom are arranged to offer challenging play, exploration, creativity and success.

-- to provide positive methods of child guidance that promote feelings of self-worth;
+- Provide positive methods of child guidance that promote feelings of self-worth

-- to develop curiosity and independence in a safe environment;
+- Develop curiosity and independence in a safe environment

-- to maintain an atmosphere of mutual respect and trust.
+- Maintain an atmosphere of mutual respect and trust

-- that the child’s home is the most important factor in a child’s development.
+- A child’s home is the most important factor in a child’s development.
 We will always strive to support and complement the family in order to promote the healthy development of the child.

-- that the dignity and worth of each family is important.
+- The dignity and worth of each family is important.

-- that loving, trusting and respecting each child makes that child capable of loving, trusting and respecting others.
+- Loving, trusting and respecting each child makes that child capable of loving, trusting and respecting others.

-- that each child should be supported in his/her development of a positive self-image.
+- Each child should be supported in his/her development of a positive self-image.

-- that it is important to meet each child’s need for physical, emotional, social and cognitive growth.
+- It is important to meet each child’s need for physical, emotional, social and cognitive growth.

-- that the needs of children change as they grow; that programs must respond in content and structure by using the best techniques in early childhood education.
+- The needs of children change as they grow; that programs must respond in content and structure by using the best techniques in early childhood education.

-- that children deserve a nurturing, safe and happy environment, which supports their natural curiosity and desire to learn.
+- Children deserve a nurturing, safe and happy environment, which supports their natural curiosity and desire to learn.

-- that children deserve to have teachers who are capable and caring.
+- Children deserve to have teachers who are capable and caring.